 BLACK BEAN BROWNIE INGREDIENTS

-- Maple syrup.
-Some recipes I’ve seen use honey or coconut sugar.
-I prefer using maple syrup in most baking since the flavor compliments the cocoa.
+- Maple Syrup.
+Some black bean brownie recipes I’ve seen use honey or coconut sugar.
+I prefer using maple syrup in most baking since the flavor complements the cocoa.

-- Coconut oil.
-You don’t want to substitute for olive oil on this recipe.
-Melted butter or avocado oil might work in a pinch.
+- Coconut Oil.
+You don’t want to substitute olive oil in this recipe but melted butter or avocado oil might work in a pinch.

 - Vanilla.
 Use this homemade vanilla extract or one of these vanilla substitutes if you’re out!